bio-tools/Tool-Information-Standards/docs/tool_information_standard.md

 - [Software Best Practice](https://elixir-europe.org/about-us/commissioned-services/software-best-practices) can be abstracted from the Curation Guidelines, for example, **general recommendations** for the description / documentation of software in contexts other than bio.tools.

+The standards are developed by and for the European Life Science community fostered with support from [ELIXIR](https://elixir-europe.org/).